z5210274/COMP3431_Pepper_Visual-SLAM_ROS2/README.md

 - Teleop Control: https://github.com/ros-teleop/teleop_tools
 - RTAB-MAP: https://github.com/introlab/rtabmap_ros/tree/ros2

+## Noteworthy Packages
+- naoqi_driver2 (Creates ROS2 topics for your packages to publish or subscribe to that connects to the NAOqi modules on Pepper.
+Mainly modified boot_config.json to create compatible and necessary topics, and naoqi_driver.cpp to change camera fps and resolution.)
+- pepper_wall_follower (Custom wall following implementation for Pepper using its laser sensors)
+- rtabmap_ros (Visual Navigation and Environmental Mapping that uses Pepper's camera and depth sensors. )
+- transform (Static transformations of Pepper's odom to optical frames for mapping.
+Not functional right now)
+- key_teleop (Keyboard control for Pepper movement.
+Changed key_teleop.py to subscribe to \cmd_vel instead of \key_vel and tuned movement rate parameters.)

 ## Commands to Run Code
 Local terminal to SSH to Pepper robot:
 ```